SebastienBoyer/Fine-tuning-BERT-for-sentences-classification/README.md

 Here you will find all the description needed to finetune the classical BERT model pretrained from [initial BERT paper](https://arxiv.org/pdf/1810), [models in huggingface](https://huggingface.co/models), [models from BERT](https://github.com/google-research/bert) on a subset of the emotion annotated data from [stanford go emotions](https://github.com/google-research/google-research/tree/master/goemotions).

+## The goal:
+- Have a ready to use code for whatever sequence classification usage you have in mind.
+- Have a framework basis to modify/enhance sequence classification fine tuning or even better, write another classifier or fine tuner for another task.

 ## What's in here:
 Check Directories_tree.txt.
 But briefly:
 - BERT_env_cluster.yml enables the building of the environment I used on the sciCORE cluster.